norma13115/aisd-jse-on-the-job-11324/README.md

-# Javascript Essentials On the Job
+# JavaScript Essentials On the Job

 ## Project Description 📄